Table of Contents

 c.
 Self-drilling soil nailing method

 Hollow bars are inserted into the slope surface with the filling of grouting materials.
-It is faster than drilled soil nailing method and having more corrosion resistive features.
+It is faster than drilled soil nailing method and has more corrosion-resistive features.

 d.
 Jet grouted soil nailing method

 Less corrosive steel bars are installed in the holes made by eroding soil using jets on slope surfaces.
 Then, holes are grouted with concrete.